-This criterion ensures a complementarity between lexicon and grammar.
-In other words, it tends to ensure2 that any combination of linguistic elements which is licit in the language, but is not represented in syntactic-semantic grammars, will be stored in lexicons.
+and grammar.
+In other words, it tends to ensure2 that any combination of linguistic elements which is licit in the language, but is not represented in syntactic-semantic nmars, will be stored in lexicons

-Syntactic-semantic compositionality is usually defined as follows (Freckleton, 1985; Machonis, 1985; Silberztein, 1993; Lamiroy, 2003): a combination of linguistic elements is compositional if and only if its meaning can be computed from its elements.
+Syntactic-semantic compositionality is usually defined as follows (Freckleton, 1985; Machonis, 1985; Silberztein, 1993; Lamiroy, 2003): a combination of linguistic elements is compositional if and only if its meaning car be computed from its elements.
 This is also our conception.
-However, in this definition, we consider that the possibility of computing the meaning of phrases from their elements is of any interest only if it is a better solution than storing the same phrases in lexicons, i.e. it
+However, in this definition, we consider that the possibility of computing the meaning of phrases from their elements is of any interest only if it is a better solution than storing the same phrases in lexicons, i.e. if